KippAD/easy-outdoor-co/README.md

 The user can manage their account and view order history by accessing the user icon in the navigation bar.
 They are able to manage their personal details and keep track of their orders.
 Allauth is used to manage the users login, password and confirmation emails.

 - **Profile** - The user profile section is where the user can add and update their personal details and delivery information.
 Their information is then used to speed up the checkout process by preloading the checkout form to improve their user experience.
-- **Order History** - The user is also able to view details about previous orders.
-They are also able to rate items if they have purchase them, and are shown the ratings that they have given items when reviewing them.
+- **Order History** - The user is able to view details about previous orders.
+They are also able to rate items if they have purchased them, and are shown the ratings that they have given items after reviewing them.
 - **AllAuth** - AllAuth allows the user to easily access and administer their account, with the templates being customized to fit the design of the website.

 ### **Reviews**